Satyadev-Patel/Fantasy_Cricket_Game/README.md

 > Keep the points constraint in mind.
 You have got only 1000 points.
 > When you are done, go to manage teams and click on save team.
 > Now it's your opponent's turn to make the team.
-> After the opponent's saves its team, go to manage teams and click on Evaluate Score.
+> After the opponent saves its team, go to manage teams and click on Evaluate Score.
 > You will see a pop-up window.
 Select the team and match in which you want your team to play.
 > Click on Calculate.
 On the basis of each player's performance, score will be generated.
 Compare the scores.